VaganovAlexanderMih/EncryptionSystem/README.md

 and randomly.
 You can find it in path that you left for the "key" option.

-## Installation
+## Installation and use cases

+### Installation

+'''
-1. To run, go to the command line and type
+To run, go to the command line and type
-2. "git clone --branch dev git@github.com:VaganovAlexanderMih/PythonProjects.git PythonProjects"
+"git clone --branch dev git@github.com:VaganovAlexanderMih/PythonProjects.git PythonProjects" "cd PythonProjects"
-3. "cd PythonProjects"
-4. "cd EncryptionSystem"
+"cd EncryptionSystem"
-5. "pip install -r requirements.txt".
+"pip install -r requirements.txt".
-6. Then type "python3 main.py --help" to see all use cases.
+Then type "python3 main.py --help" to see all use cases.

-### How to use the program:
+'''

+### Quick Start after installation:

 - Write "--source" or "-s" to set source to the file that needed to be coded/decoded
 - Write "--cipher" or "-c" to set cipher/decoder (Caesar to set the "Caesar cipher" then offset, Vernam to set "Vernam cipher", Vigenere to set "Viegenere cipher")